fayseltop/alx-low_level_programming/0x00-hello_world/README.md

-readme used to descripe your projectn int main(void) the funcion working properley  return (0)
+readme used to descripe your project